-The ZL50073 has two major modes of operation: Connection Mode (normal) and Message Mode.
-In Connection Mode, data bytes received at the TDM inputs are switched to timeslots in the output data streams, with mapping controlled by the Connection Memories.
-Using Zarlink's Message Mode capability, microprocessor data can be broadcast to the output data streams on a per-channel basis.
-This feature is useful for transferring control and status information to external circuits or other TDM devices.
+There are two major modes of operation: Connection Mode and Message Mode.
+In Connection Mode, the contents of the Connection Memory define, for each output stream and channel, the input source stream and channel.
+In Message Mode, the Connection Memory is used for the storage of microprocessor data.
+Using Zarlink's Message Mode capability, microprocessor data can be broadcast to the data output streams on a per-channel basis.
+This feature is useful for transferring control and status information for external circuits or other TDM devices.

-A non-multiplexed microprocessor port provides access to the internal Data Memory, Connection Memory and Control Registers used to program ZL50073 options.
+The non-multiplexed microprocessor port provides access to the internal Data Memory, Connection Memory and configuration registers used to program ZL50074 options.
 The port is configurable to interface with either Motorola or Intel-type microprocessors and is selectable to be either 32 bit or 16 bit.

-The mandatory requirements of IEEE 1149.1 standard are supported via the dedicated Test Access Port.
+The mandatory requirements of IEEE 1149.1 (JTAG) standard are supported via the dedicated Test Access Port.